microsoft/api-extractor.com-website/pages/overview/demo_project.md

 ---
 layout: page
-title: Feature Walkthrough
+title: A sample projuect
 navigation_source: docs_nav
 ---

-## Example TypeScript project
+*This article continues the tutorial from the "[What is API Extractor?]({% link pages/overview/intro.md %})" page.
+It's recommended to start there.*

-This walkthrough is based on a real-world NPM package **@microsoft/sp-core-library**.
-Its entry point is *src/index.ts*:
+For this tutorial, we'll consider a hypothetical TypeScript library project.
+The declarations are taken from a real-world NPM package **@microsoft/sp-core-library**.
+Its main entry point is *src/index.ts*, which contains export statements like this:

 **src/index.ts**<br/>
 ```ts